 Audience Finder is a free service to any organisation who wants contribute data and receive analysis on their own audiences.
-Additional paid-for enhancements are available for specialist analysis.
-Anyone who registers can also access the general information about audiences in England.
+Optional paid-for enhancements are available for additional analysis.
+Anyone who registers can also access the general information about audiences in the UK.

-New tools and developments are being made available on a rolling basis - the Audience Finder newsletter keeps users abreast of updates.
+New tools and developments are being made available on a rolling basis - the Audience Finder service updates email keeps users abreast of updates.

-Audience Finder resources Purpose Dashboard metrics Comparative audience profiles, behaviour, location and attitudes http://audiencefinder.org/ National data Sections exploring audiences: by area, by artform and by Spectrum profile Area Profile reports An enhanced and more detailed version of the online area information Audience Development Planner https://audiencefinder.org/dashboard/plans Segmentation Toolkit https://www.theaudienceagency.org/insight/segmentation-made-simple Audience Spectrum https://audiencefinder.org/spectrum Comprehensive information about each profile - what they're like, where they live, how to reach them Donor Finder Membership Manager A set of tools helping to identify prospects for individual giving and premium engagement Show Stats A tool to give a touring companies an overview of their audiences across a whole tour http://www.showstats.org/
+Audience Finder resources Purpose Dashboard metrics Comparative audience profiles, behaviour, location and attitudes using your ticketing or audience survey data audiencefinder.org National data Sections exploring audience benchmarks: by geographical location, by artform and by Audience Spectrum profile.
+Area Profile reports Detailed population reporting on a geographic area.
+Includes segmentation profiling, arts attendance and demographic information.
+Audience Development Planner audiencefinder.org/dashboard/plans Segmentation Toolkit theaudienceagency.org/resources/guide-segmentation-made- simple Audience Spectrum theaudienceagency.org/audience-spectrum Comprehensive information about each profile - what they're like, where they live, how to reach them.
+Donor Finder Membership Manager A set of tools helping to identify prospects for individual giving and premium engagement.
+Show Stats Show Stats allows touring companies and ticketing organisations to understand all of their audiences, both across a full tour and on a performance-by-performance basis. showstats.org